 Jurong Bird Park Review: I visited Jurong Bird Park in Singapore over a decade ago.
+Like the Singapore Zoo, it’s a paradise for animal enthusiasts.
 This post shall help you review and decide on visiting.
-For me, Jurong Bird Park is no doubt a must-visit landmark in Singapore!
+Jurong Bird Park is no doubt a must-visit landmark in Singapore!

-Though young, I remember the impeccable movements of the flamingoes, the penguins I thought were bigger, and an owl turning its head over 180 degrees to me!
+Though I was young when I visited and have been to many places in Singapore, I remember the impeccable movements of the flamingoes, the penguins I thought were bigger, and an owl turning its head over 180 degrees to me!

 Jurong Bird Park is great for a one-day visit.
 Some say they covered it in 3-4 hours.
 But for those who love watching bird shows and wish to stroll the fifty acres slowly, Jurong Bird Park takes 1 day to visit.